Human Resources > Employee Resources > Tax Information

 - Why am I unable to view my 1095-C in SABHRS HR Self Service?
 Only employees that have provided consent receive the electronic 1095-C can view the form online.
 (Self Service> Benefits > View 1095-C Form).
 By Monday, March 4, a printed form will be mailed to employees who did not provide consent.

 - I allowed plenty of time for the US Postal service to mail my 1095-C form, and have yet to receive it.
 What should I do?
-Employees who did not provide consent by February 21st should contact their agency HR staff to verify their mailing address and request a reprint.
-Retirees and other non-employees should also refer to their previous employing agency.
+Employees who did not provide consent by February 21st should contact their agency HR staff to verify their mailing address and request a reprint after mid March.
+Retirees and other non-employees should also refer to their previous employing agency for reprints.

 - Why does is Line 15 of the 1095-C form blank or reflect 0.00?
 Line 15 is NOT your out-of-pocket cost for medical premiums.
 This line indicates the amount for employee-only coverage during the month.
 The amount will be 0.00 for employees receiving the State Share (or blank for Retirees and other non-employees).
 Please refer to the instructions for Line 15 on the back of the form or online for more information.